Browse Journals and Peer-Reviewed Series

 ISSN 2572-388X

-Steeplechase is a semi-annual digital publication showcasing the research and creative activity of Murray State University undergraduate and graduate students.
-This open-access journal features works across all disciplines.
-It includes theses, dissertations, and general research papers, some of which have been presented at the University’s Scholars Week and Posters-at-the-Capitol event.
-Select articles feature multimedia elements, including interviews with students concerning their experiences with the research and creative process.
+Steeplechase is an annual digital publication showcasing the research and creative activity of Murray State University undergraduate and graduate students.
+This open-access journal features works across all disciplines, especially highlighting ORCA grantees and ORCA event participants.
 Steeplechase is edited by both faculty and undergraduate students in conjunction with Murray State University’s Office of Research and Creative Activity (ORCA).

 See the Aims and Scope for a complete coverage of the journal.